cycler11/jubilant-parakeet/README.md

-a simple combination of postgres and pgadmin. environmental variables can be changed
+combination of postgres and pgadmin. environmental variables can be changed

 to run: